-Look at SAGE Research Methods for cases that illustrate how studies are conducted–warts and all.
+SAGE Research Methods includes an extensive, multi-disciplinary collection of cases that illustrate how studies are conducted–warts and all.
 Unlike journal articles, research cases describe decision-making, and in-the-moment course corrections when the pristine research design encounters the muddy real world.

 Use the tips below to design active-learning assignments with cases that enable students to prepare for their own research experiences.

 Use Research Cases to Teach Methods

 I have a shelf full of great qualitative research methods texts.
 They cover every phase of the process—from conceptualizing and designing the study, to collecting the data, analyzing it, and writing up the report.
 But if I am a new researcher, or want to try a new research approach, I might still have some questions.